DNA Evidence Is Not Always Perfect

 Another reason police might not test DNA evidence could be they think they do not need it.
 For a wrongly convicted person sitting in prison on a rape conviction, the governor’s task force could be a ray of hope.
 Police and prosecutors are obligated before a criminal trial to tell defense attorneys about evidence that could clear a suspect, but that does not always happen.

-Defense attorneys have long argued the obligation under Brady v.
+Oklahoma defense attorneys have long argued the obligation under Brady v.
 Maryland, 373 U.S. 83 (1963) to disclose exculpatory evidence applies even after a conviction.
 In a more recent case, District Attorney’s Office for Third Judicial Dist. v.
 Osborne, 557 U.S. 52 (U.S. 2009) , the US Supreme Court declared to the contrary.
 The court agreed that defendants enjoy some due process rights after conviction, but Brady is the “wrong framework” to define those rights, which it found to be diminished somewhat after a conviction.

 However, in an early case, Imbler v.
 Pachtman, 424 U.S. 409, 427 n.
 25 (1976), the Supreme Court established that a prosecutors ethical obligations require appropriate disclosure of evidence or information that “casts doubt on the correctness of a conviction.”

 Prosecutors sometimes rush a defendant to plea bargain when a trial might have exonerated the person.
-Prosecutors might not tell defense attorneys the whole story before they threaten to take a plea bargain off the table.
+Prosecutors might not tell defense lawyers the whole story before they threaten to take a plea bargain off the table.
 Federal courts have rendered split opinions about prosecutors’ obligation to disclose evidence favorable to a defendant before a plea bargain.

 A move to revisit stored DNA evidence could also give crime victims new reasons to speak up if police or prosecutors got it wrong.
 A rape victim who thinks the wrong person was convicted could insist that investigators test DNA, even after a person has been convicted.
 DNA evidence can even substantiate death-row confessions related to wrongful convictions.